6 Tips for Tarpon Fishing

 QUALITY TACKLE IT’S YOUR ONLY CHANCE!

-If you plan of casting to pods of tarpon with live baits or lures, you will want to invest in a high quality spinning reel.
-I’ve had great success using Shimano Saragosa and Sustains in the 8000 & 10000 sizes.
+If you plan on casting to pods of tarpon with live baits or lures, you will want to invest in a high-quality spinning reel.
+I’ve had great success using Shimano Saragosa and Twin Power in the 8000 & 10000 sizes.
 Which ever brand you use, it’s important for that reel to hold at least 250 yards of 50lb braided line.
-Tarpon can take impressive runs when first hooked, having plenty of line allows you to pull anchor and begin chasing the fish.
+Tarpon can take impressive runs when first hooked, having plenty of lines allows you to pull anchor and begin chasing the fish.

-Braided line is no longer a “new thing” and it’s recommended that you spool up your reels with with it when casting for tarpon.
+Braided line is no longer a “new thing” and it’s recommended that you spool up your reels with it when casting for tarpon.
 I normally use 50lb Power Pro Slick Braided Line.
-I choose this middle weight line because I target fish along bridges and along the beaches.
-It’s holds up well when I need to tighten up the drag and steer a fish away from structure, yet it still has the casting distance needed for spooky fish on the beaches.
-Most pro’s choose a high quality braided line in 30lb – 80lb test.
+I choose this middleweight line because I target fish along bridges and along the beaches.
+It’s held up well when I need to tighten up the drag and steer a fish away from the structure, yet it still has the casting distance needed for spooky fish on the beaches.
+Most pros choose a high-quality braided line in 30lb – 65lb test.
 Choose lighter line if you fish open water areas like the flats and beaches, heavier lines are best suited for close quarter fishing near heavy structure like bridges or jetties.

-Tarpon have very abrasive mouths and quickly wear through light leaders.
-I normally use leaders in 60lb – 125lb.
+Tarpon has very abrasive mouths and quickly wear through light leaders.
+I normally use leaders in 50lb – 80lb.
 Use lighter leaders during the day and heavier ones at night.
-Make sure it’s a high quality leader material, this is one of the most important links between you and the fish.
+Make sure it’s a high-quality leader material, this is one of the most important links between you and the fish.
+During the day I like Seaguar Fluorcarbon and at night I’ll usually try to go with a less expensive material like Triplefish Mono.

 It’s common practice to use circle hooks when fishing for tarpon.
 They not only offer the best hookup ratios, they also inflict the least amount of damage to the fish.
 Depending on the bait or lure you are using, choose a stout circle hook from 4/0 – 10/.
 Most Captains use a 6/0 size hook when targeting tarpon with small crabs and threadfin.
 I also use a 6/0 circle hook when using Large Hogy Soft Baits for tarpon.

 Live baits are the most common way to target tarpon, but they are not your only option!
 Large Hogy Soft Baits are a dependable option when targeting tarpon.
 They can easily be rigged to suite a variety of scenarios.
-While they are most commonly seen on the flats, these large soft baits work great in deep water channels, inlets and passes.
+While they are most commonly seen on the flats, these large soft baits work great in deep water channels, inlets, and passes.
 Use unweighted circle hooks when fish are feeding near the surface.
-When fish are suspended or holding bottom in deep water, Large 9inch Eel and 8inch Paddle Tail Swim Baits are an effective option to jig for tarpon.
+When fish are suspended or holding the bottom in deep water, Large 9inch Eel and 8inch Paddle Tail Swim Baits are an effective option to jig for tarpon.
+When fish are keyed in on smaller profile baitfish, the Hogy Pro Tail Paddle series is very effective for surface and mid water column presentations.